beskay/gas-guide/BASICS.md

 ### Gas costs related to storage

 The opcodes related to storage are `SLOAD` and `SSTORE`.
-Storage reads and writes are, besides contract creation, the most expensive operations in the EVM.
+Storage reads and writes are, besides contract creation (which costs at least 32k gas), the most expensive operations in the EVM.
 Both have a minimum cost of 100 gas and an additional cost depending on the state of the storage slot.

 ![storage gas costs](images/storage_opcodes.png)